-- (a) Per Public Act No. 03-1 and No. 03-6 includes a 25% corporate tax surcharge and an increase in the preference tax.
-These changes are expected to yield \$79.5 million in fiscal 2003-04 and \$63.5 million in fiscal 2004-05. - (b) Reflects the combination of the phase-out in the Connecticut Succession Tax pursuant to Public Act No. 95-256, Public Act No. 01-1 of the November Special Session, Public Act No. 03-1 of the June Special Session, and changes to the federal estate pick-up tax pursuant to federal law P.L.
+- (a) Public Act No. 05-251 imposes a 20% surcharge on corporate entities for income year 2006 and a 15% surcharge for income year 2007.
+They are expected to yield \$43.4 million in fiscal year 2005-06 and \$50.8 million in fiscal year 2006-07. - (b) Reflects the combination of the phase-out in the Connecticut Succession Tax pursuant to Public Act No. 95-256, Public Act No. 01-1 of the November Special Session, Public Act No. 03-1 of the June Special Session, and changes to the federal estate pick-up tax pursuant to federal law P.L.
 107-16.
-The imposition of a temporary estate tax is estimated to raise \$55 million in fiscal year 2004-05 if the State fails to receive extraordinary federal assistance similar to that contained in the federal Jobs and Growth Tax Relief Reconciliation Act of 2003. - (c) Per Public Act No. 03-2, the increase in Cigarette Tax from \$1.11 per pack to \$1.51 per pack effective March 15, 2003 is estimated to yield \$70.9 million in fiscal year 2003-04 and \$70.9 million in fiscal year 2004-05 in cigarette and sales taxes. - (d) Per the adopted budget, funds being transferred in fiscal year 2003-04 include: \$144 million from a securitization of a portion of the Energy Conservation and Load Management Fund, \$25.0 million from a securitization of a portion of the Clean Energy Fund, \$17.5 million from quasi-public agencies, and approximately \$9 million from miscellaneous accounts.
-In fiscal year 2004-05, transfers include \$40 million from securitization of unclaimed property, \$25.0 million from a securitization of a portion of the Clean Energy Fund, \$17.5 million from quasi-public agencies, and approximately \$12 million from miscellaneous accounts. - (e) Transfer to Mashantucket Pequot and Mohegan Fund for grants to towns. - (f) Additional revenues may be received with respect to Restricted Accounts and Federal & Other Grants, which are not included in this Appendix.
-Expenditures of these grants are also not included; the amount of such expenditures is generally the same as the amount of grants received. - (g) Per Section 4-30a of the Connecticut General Statutes, any unappropriated surplus, up to ten percent of General Fund expenditures, shall be deposited into the Budget Reserve Fund.
-When in any fiscal year the Comptroller has determined the amount of a deficit applicable with respect to the immediately preceding fiscal year, to the extent necessary, the amount of funds credited to the Budget Reserve Fund shall be deemed to be appropriated for purposes of funding such deficit. - (h) Public Act No. 04-216 constitutes the revised biennial budget for fiscal years 2003-04 and 2004-05, with revisions by Public Act No. 04-253, Public Act No. 04-258, and Public Act No. 04-2 of the May Special Session.
-The act includes a total of \$234.9 million in additional appropriations to fiscal year 2003-04.
-These additional appropriations include \$90.5 million for deficiencies in fiscal year 2003-04, \$20.0 million for the incorporation
+The imposition of a temporary estate tax is estimated to have raised \$55 million in fiscal year 2004-05 since the State failed to receive extraordinary federal assistance similar to that contained in the federal Jobs and Growth Tax Relief Reconciliation Act of 2003.
+Per Public Act No. 05-251, the imposition of a unified gift and estate tax with a \$2 million exemption and the repeal of the succession tax on Class B & C are expected to yield \$32.3 million in fiscal year 2005-06 and \$86.2 million in fiscal year 2006-07. - (c) Funds transferred in fiscal year 2004-05 included \$17.5 million from quasi-public agencies, and approximately \$12 million from miscellaneous accounts.
+Public Act No. 05-251 includes a transfer of \$12 million from the Energy Conservation & Load Fund for fiscal year 2006-07.
+Per Public Act No. 05-251, the Comptroller shall transfer \$41 million of fiscal year 2005-06 General Fund revenues for use in fiscal year 2006-07. - (d) Transfer to Mashantucket Pequot and Mohegan Fund for grants to towns. - (e) Does not include revenues or expenditures with respect to Restricted Accounts and Federal & Other Grants, which are not included in this Appendix.
+The amount of such expenditures is generally the same as the amount of grants received. - (f) Per Section 4-30a of the Connecticut General Statutes, any unappropriated surplus, up to ten percent of General Fund expenditures, shall be deposited into the Budget Reserve Fund.
+When in any fiscal year the Comptroller has determined the amount of a deficit applicable with respect to the immediately preceding fiscal year, to the extent necessary, the amount of funds credited to the Budget Reserve Fund shall be deemed to be appropriated for purposes of funding such deficit.